ShibamRoy9826/RoyBoard/README.md

 - Has 3 rotary encoders for different functions
 - A unique look that I never saw a keyboard have before
 - Consists of 81 keys in total, a 75%-ish keyboard
+- 5 degree tilt stand for a comfortable typing experience

 ## Renders

-Just for reference, these are the original keycaps that I would be using: [here](https://curiositycaps.in/products/vintage-poker-translucent-keycaps-set) .
+Just for reference, these are the original keycaps that I would be using: [here](https://stackskb.com/store/veekos-gradient-keycaps-cherry-profile-135-keys/) .
 I changed the keycaps later on, thus the renders use a different keycap set.

-### Full 3d renders
+### Full 3d renders (To Be Updated)

 ![ai](assets/screenshots/Full/ai.png)